jamiemcstay/Project-1/README.md

 ### Tours

-- Will serve as a page where visotors can view tour dates, check availability of ticktets, and be able to buy tickets for upcoming shows.
+- Will serve as a page where visitors can view tour dates, check availability of ticktets, and be able to buy tickets for upcoming shows.

 ### Music